Hacker0x01/docs.hackerone.com/docs/analysts/duplicates.md

 id: "analysts/duplicates"
 ---

-A duplicate report occurs when a hacker reports a vulnerability that has already been reported.
-There are two main steps of determining if the report is considered a duplicate: finding which one is the first submission and determining if the reports are the same vulnerability.
+A duplicate report is a report about a vulnerability that another hacker has reported.
+There are 2 main steps in determining if the report is considered a duplicate:

-## 1. Finding the first submission
+1. Find the first report submission for the vulnerability.
+2. Determine if the reports are about the same vulnerability.

+### Finding the First Submission

-### 1.1.
-Compare with the submission dates and times
+#### Compare the submission dates and times

-Two reports can be ordered by comparing with their submission dates and times, in which the earlier is considered the first one.
+You can order reports by comparing their submission dates and times.

-#### Example 1:
+##### Example 1:
 ```
 Report A – submitted on Jun 20, 2018 (First submission)
 Report B – submitted on Jun 22, 2018
 ```
-#### Example 2:
+##### Example 2:
 ```
 Report A – submitted on Jun 20, 2018.
 07:00 (First submission)
 Report B – submitted on Jun 20, 2018.
 07:15
 ```
-### 1.2.
-Compare with the report IDs
+#### Compare the report ID numbers

-They can also be ordered by comparing with their report IDs, in which the lower number is considered the first submission, for example:
+You can also order reports by comparing the associated report ID numbers, in which the ID number that comes first is the first submission.
+For example:
 ```
 Report A – ID: #1234 (First submission)
 Report B –ID: #1300
 ```
-## 2. Same Vulnerability
+### Determining if the Reports are About the Same Vulnerability

-There are many ways to determine if the reports are of a single vulnerability:
+To determine if multiple reports are about a single vulnerability, you can check whether the vulnerabilities:

-### 2.1.
-Duplication based on the vulnerable code location
+* Are fixed with the same vulnerable code change
+* Have the same root cause or component

+#### Same Vulnerable Code Change

-Reports are duplicated if they will be fixed with a single or the same vulnerable code change.
-The code may occur on the same or on the different endpoints.
-The following list some of the example cases:
+Reports are considered duplicates if they're fixed with the same vulnerable code change.
+The code may occur on the same or on  different endpoints.
+The following lists some of the example cases:

-#### Example – Reports of the same vulnerability type on the same endpoint:
+##### Example – Reports of the same vulnerability type on the same endpoint:
 ```
 Report A:	XSS on http://example.com/vuln1
 Report B:	XSS on http://example.com/vuln1
 ```
--	The report A is a duplicate of B if the vulnerability resides in the single source code location of the endpoint, for example:
+-	Report A is a duplicate of B if the vulnerability resides in the single source code location of the endpoint.
+For example:
 ```
 [http://example.com/vuln1]
 <?php
   echo $xss1;		// Report A & Report B – Fix 1
 ?>
 ```
--	Otherwise, the report A is not a duplicate if there are different fix locations in the source code, for example:
+-	Report A isn't a duplicate if there are different locations to fix in the source code.
+For example:
 ```
 [http://example.com/vuln1]
 <?php